gadkins/ai-cookbook/README.md

-# llm-cookbook
+# AI Cookbook

-Notebooks and experiments on quantization, fine-tuning, inference, and serving large language models (LLMs).
+Notebooks and experiments on AI data processing, fine-tuning, multimodality, and MLOps.